Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 How Do Platelet Rich Plasma Injections Work?

 Dr. Magyar advises prior to the injection to not take any anti-inflammatories for 1 week.
 PRP injections work by placing additional platelets and growth factors into injured areas of the body.
-A person’s own blood is used to create the plasma that is used in the injections.
-The platelets are filtered out and then added back into the plasma at levels that are approximately three times higher than before.
-Growth factors that were taken from the blood are also included in the mixture.
-The matrix is then formulated into an injection.
-Once the matrix is ready, it is injected into the joint or injured area where the platelets begin to help strengthen the injured tissues.
+A person’s own blood is used to create the platelet rich plasma that is used in the injections.
+The platelets are concentrated with a centrifuge to create a level of platelets that is 7-8 times higher than baseline.
+The PRP is then placed into the damaged tissue usually with ultrasound guidance to support the healing process.
+The whole process may take 10 to 30 minutes.

 Post PRP Injection

-Prior to your PRP injection, there will be a period of immobilization to ensure the Platelet Rich Plasma injection area can recover.
+Following your PRP injection, there may be a period of immobilization to ensure the Platelet Rich Plasma injection area can optimally recover.
 We encourage physical therapy after PRP injections to promote a healing response that hastens the recovery period, allowing the person to get back on their feet much quicker.
 Follow up is based on the specifics of the cause of the pain, location, and the injury area.

 PRP Injections and Insurance

 Currently, PRP Injections are not covered by commercial insurance providers.
 This makes it a cash service that is paid out of pocket by the patient.
-If you feel that Platelet Rich Plasma Injections could help treat your pain the team at Network Spine will lay out all options and work with you to understanding the potential costs.
-In some scenarios, Stem cell injections can be an alternative treatment option if the pain and damage are less severe.
-It is also a more cost-effective option even though is it also not covered by insurance.
+If you feel that Platelet Rich Plasma Injections could help treat your pain, the team at Network Spine will lay out all options and work with you to understanding the potential costs.
+In some scenarios, Stem cell injections can be an alternative treatment option if the pain and damage are more severe.

 We will walk through all the treatment options we think are the best fit for your scenario and clearly lay out any potential costs.